gchilczuk/.config/README.md

 # CONFIG files

-The aim of this repository is to automate setting up my custom environment.
+The main purpouse of this repository is to automate setting up my custom environment.

 # Usage
 ```bash